Pre-orders coming soon · From Lab to Life, August 2026 · Join the launch list ↗

 A permissive consumer environment, aggressive price wars, and massive business-to-government procurement pipelines drove generative AI adoption from 2023 to 2025 at unprecedented scale.

-Act V
+Act V · Diffusion

 Diffusion

-Chinese firms bypass domestic constraints by exporting open-weight models and bundled infrastructure to Southeast Asia, the Middle East, and Africa, exporting governance norms alongside the technology.
+Chinese firms bypass domestic constraints by exporting open-weight models and bundled infrastructure to Southeast Asia, the Middle East, and Africa — exporting governance norms alongside the technology.

 From the forthcoming book

-From Lab to Life
+From Lab to Life.

 A mechanism-level operational manual for the world's second-largest AI ecosystem.
-June 2026.
+August 2026.

 Built from primary Chinese-language regulatory texts, company filings, and technical documentation.
 Drawing on the CAC algorithm filing registry, MIIT licensing publications, MPS cybersecurity grading standards, SAMR enforcement decisions, and corporate disclosures from Baidu, Alibaba, ByteDance, Tencent, and DeepSeek.

-From Lab to Life Cover
+From Lab to Life cover